 What is hyper-threading?

-How many cores of a multi-core processor can be utilized at once?
+How many cores and threads of a multi-core processor can be utilized at once?

 On Mac up to 64 cores and on Windows up to 32 cores are supported.

 Likewise Live supports 64 threads on Mac and 32 threads on Windows, across all cores.

 How many threads are used per Live track?

 Live uses one thread to process a signal path.
 A signal path is a single chain of audio flow.
 In tracks where instrument or effect racks are used, with multiple chains in parallel, Live may use one thread per chain depending on how CPU-intensive each chain may be.
 If two tracks are "chained" by routings, for instance by a side-chain routing, a track being fed to a return track or any tracks being fed into each-other, they are considered dependent tracks and count as one signal path.
 Any dependant set of tracks will use one thread each.